 I will also often highlight individuals who are mentioned in Paul's letters, in boldface, especially those mentioned in more than one context in the life of Paul.
+I have not necessarily included all references to these individuals, though in some cases I have (Tychicus, Apollos).
 I also include some important events mentioned in his letters (some only mentioned there).